vidhiigandhi/SnackPartyList/README.md

 # Running the code

-Open your terminal and type `npm start`
+Open your terminal on the repo and type `npm start`
 ## Output
 Output file will be generated in the assets folder of the repository - `output.txt`

 # Testing the code

-Open your terminal and type `npm test`
+Open your terminal on the repo and type `npm test`

 That's done :D